Think about the audience

 Oral presentations should typically be no more than 15 minutes when there are 4 presenters in a session.
 If there are 3 presenters, then 20 minutes each.
 If there are 5 presenters, then 12 minutes each.
 This will leave roughly 30 minutes for questions at the end.

 For presenters who can't make it to Vancouver or who prefer not to fly, we have a virtual presentation option.
-These presentations will be made using Google Meet or other method, live at the established time of the session (check your time zones).
+These presentations will be made using Google Meet or Skype, live at the established time of the session Check your time zones with TimeandDate.com's time zone converter.

 We urge all virtual presenters to familiarize themselves with how to give a presentation over the Internet, to have a high bandwidth Internet connection at the time of the presentation, and to give their presentation while appropriately situated in a quiet, well-lit room.
 Please don't try to present from a public space.